Promise: Types

 A promise is a manifestation of intent to act or refrain from acting in a specified way at some point in the future.
 It's communicated by one party, to at least one additional party, to signify a commitment has been made.
 The person manifesting intent is the Promisor.
 The person to whom the manifestation is addressed is the Promisee.

 In law, contracts are created by a process of offer and acceptance.
 An offer to enter into a binding contract consists of an indication by the Oferror to be legally bound by the terms indicated in the offer once the person to whom the offer is addressed, the Offeree, has accepted the offer in the manner indicated in the offer (if any).
 Once acceptance has taken place, a binding contract has come into existence and both parties are legally bound by its terms.
 A contract is therefore a voluntarily assumed legal obligation.
 A party who fails to perform his obligations under the contract is said to be in breach of contract and is liable to compensate the other party.
 Compensation normally takes the form of payment of a sum of money sufficient to place the party entitled to damages in the same position as in which that party would have been if the contract had been performed.
 For instance, if A agrees to sell a car to B for $10,000 and B agrees to pay, then if A fails to deliver the car, B would be entitled to compensation sufficient to enable B to purchase a similar car without having to spend more than the agreed price.
 Therefore, if by the time of the breach the price of the car has increased by 10%, A would be liable to pay B $1,000, assuming that B has not paid anything yet.
 If B has paid a deposit of $5,000, then B would be entitled to restitution of his deposit plus the $1,000.
 A contract may consist of mutual undertakings, as in the example just given, where A agreed to deliver a car and B agrees to pay for it.
 Such contracts are known as bilateral contracts.
 But a contract may only give rise to an undertaking by one party, as where A agrees to pay B if B finds a particular car which A has been trying to acquire.
 B is under no duty to search but would be entitled to payment if she finds the car.

 Other types of promises would include solemn promises which includes marriage vows and military oaths.
 People also make fairy tale promises which are regrettable and difficult at the time the promise is made but must still be honored.

-Conditional commitment

-In loan guarantees, a commitment requires to meet an equity commitment, as well as other conditions, before the loan guarantee is closed.